 6.2 Timeliness of Payment.
-Unless otherwise specifically agreed upon by the Parties in a Transaction, all invoices for service under this Agreement shall be rendered as soon as practicable after the end of each month and shall be due and payable, unless otherwise agreed upon, in accordance with each Party’s invoice instructions on or before the later of the twentieth (20th) day of each month, or ten (10) days after receipt of the invoice.
+Unless otherwise specifically agreed upon by the Parties in a Transaction, all invoices for service under this Agreement shall be rendered as soon as practicable after the end of each month and shall be due and payable, unless otherwise agreed upon, in accordance with each Party’s invoice instructions on or before the later of the twentieth (20th) day of each month, or ten (10) days after receipt of the invoice or, if such due date is not a Business Day, then the next Business Day.
 Each Party will make payments by wire transfer, or by other mutually agreeable method(s), to the account designated by the other Party.
 Any amounts, both principal and interest, not paid by the due date will be deemed delinquent and will accrue interest at the Interest Rate, such interest to be calculated from the due date to the date the unpaid amount is paid in full.
+[Add language re: estimated amounts and reconciliations].

 6.3 Disputes and Adjustments of Invoices.
 A Party may, in good faith, challenge the correctness of any invoice rendered under the Agreement or adjust any invoice for any arithmetic or computational error within twelve (12) months of the date the invoice was rendered.
-In the event an invoice or portion thereof, or any other claim or adjustment arising hereunder, is challenged, payment of the undisputed portion of the invoice shall be made when due, with notice of the objection given to the other Party at the time.
+In the event an invoice or portion thereof, or any other claim or adjustment arising hereunder, is challenged, payment of the undisputed portion of the invoice shall be made when due, with notice of the objection given to the other Party.
 Any billing challenge or billing adjustment shall be in writing and shall state the specific basis for the challenge or adjustment.
 If it is determined that an adjustment to the invoice is appropriate, then such payment shall be made within two (2) Business Days of such determination along with interest accrued at the Interest Rate from the due date until the date paid.
 Inadvertent overpayments shall be returned by Seller upon request or deducted by Seller from subsequent payments, with interest accrued at the Interest Rate from the date of such overpayment until the date repaid or deducted by Seller.
 An invoice rendered under the Agreement shall be binding unless challenged in accordance with this Section 6.3 within twelve (12) months after the invoice is rendered or any specific adjustment to the invoice made by such Party prior to such time.

-6.4 Check, if applicable.
+6.4 Applicable only if selected in Preamble.
 Netting of Payments.
-The Parties hereby agree that they shall discharge mutual debts and payment obligations due and owing to each other on the same date pursuant to the Transactions through netting, in which case all amounts owed by each Party to the other Party for the purchaseof the Product during the monthly billing period under this Agreement, including any related damages calculated pursuant to Article Three (unless one of the Parties elects to accelerate payment of such amounts as permitted by Article Three) interest, and payments or credits, shall be netted so that only the excess amount remaining due shall be paid by the Party who owes it.
+The Parties hereby agree that they shall discharge mutual debts and payment obligations due and owing to each other on the same date pursuant to the Transactions through netting, in which case all amounts owed by each Party to the other Party for the purchase and sale of Products during the monthly billing period under this Agreement, including any related damages calculated pursuant to Article Four (unless one of the Parties elects to accelerate payment of such amounts as permitted by Article Four) interest, and payments or credits, shall be netted so that only the excess amount remaining due shall be paid by the Party who owes it.

 6.5 Payment Obligation Absent Netting.
-If the Parties do not check Section 5.4 as applicable, or if no mutual debts or payment obligations exist and only one Party owes a debt or obligation to the other during the monthly billing period, including, but not limited to any related damages amounts calculated pursuant to Article Three, interest, and payments or credits, that Party shall pay such sum in full when due.
+If the Parties do not select Section 6.4 as applicable, or if no mutual debts or payment obligations exist and only one Party owes a debt or obligation to the other during the monthly billing period, including, but not limited to any related damages amounts calculated pursuant to Article Four, interest, and payments or credits, that Party shall pay such sum in full when due.